IBM/deploy-app-using-tekton-on-kubernetes/README.md

 **Create Pipeline Resource**

-In the example taken for this tutorial, the source code of the application, Dockerfile and deployment configuration is available in github repository at `~/src`.
-Hence, need to create the input pipeline resource to access the git repository.
-To define PipelineResource for git repository, we configure:
+In the example taken for this tutorial, the source code of the application, Dockerfile and deployment configuration is available in [github repository](https://github.com/IBM/deploy-app-using-tekton-on-kubernetes) that we cloned earlier.
+Now we will create the input pipeline resource to access the git repository.

+In the `git.yaml` file, define PipelineResource for git repository:
-* Resource `type` as git
+* Specify resource `type` as git
 * Provide git repository URL as `url`
 * `revision` as the name of the branch of the git repository to be used